 Finding a Home, Job & Happiness in a Small Town

-Some of these people return to live in the same area as their aging parents, either to provide caregiving support or to get help of their own as they raise families.
+Some of these people return to live in the same area as their aging parents, either to provide caregiving support or to get the help of their own as they raise families.
 Others simply seek a better life in a small town.
 Newcomers, ages 30 to 44, moving to rural Nebraska reported that they wanted a simpler pace of life, safety and security, and low housing costs.

 “Rural America is GROWING,” Rick Skorupski said, commenting on trends discussed at the Symposium for Small Towns event held at the University of Minnesota – Morris.
 “I was told in the seminar that this trend is happening all over the rural Midwest.
 We are gaining not only in population, but in quality population.”

-With high quality schools, low crime rates, large chunks of property, a lower cost of living, and yes, even job opportunities, life in some of the nation’s best rural areas might be exactly what you’re looking for.
+With high-quality schools, low crime rates, large chunks of property, a lower cost of living, and yes, even job opportunities, life in some of the nation’s best rural areas might be exactly what you’re looking for.
 But what can you expect when you move to the country?
 And how can you overcome those challenges to find work, have fun, and integrate as part of your new community?

 Finding a Home in Rural America